 What are some common elements in the Omegaverse?

-Keep in mind that none of these are required for it to be an Omegaverse story, but these are things that are very common and will show up in a lot of them.
-So if there’s something on this list that intrigues you or something that you want to avoid, those are things to keep in mind when you’re searching out these stories.
+Remember that none of these are required for it to be an Omegaverse story, but these are very common and will show up in many of them.
+So if something on this list intrigues you or you want to avoid, those are things to remember when searching out these stories.

 1. Heats cycles and Ruts